reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ```
 Inside the `filter()` method we are using `var` to infer the type instead of explicitly mentioning the type.

+Please note that it doesn't make a difference if we use `var` or type inference without it.
+It will work the same for both.
 ## Java 14
 ### Switch Expressions
 #### Old Way of Switch Statements